12 Latin Music Genres & Musical Styles

 Latin America generally refers to all the countries in North, Central, and South America that speak Spanish and Portuguese.
 Sometimes French Caribbean countries are also included in this definition.

 Latin music is music originating in Spain and Latin America.
 This term encompasses a wide range of genres, styles, influences, and music.
 As you can imagine, there are endless subgenres and styles of Latin music.
-Today, I will take you through some of the most prominent.
+Today, we will explore some of the most prominent.

 You’ll hear a lot of brass instruments in Latin music, as well as various string instruments and African percussion instruments.
 Latin music is considered to be a kind of “world music” as it doesn’t follow North American or British pop and folk traditions.